 How can I prevent traveller’s diarrhea?

 A vaccine is available to help protect against traveller’s diarrhea caused by enterotoxigenic E. Coli (ETEC).
 It also protects against cholera.
+Children under the age of 2 should not receive the vaccine.
 For more information on this vaccine, see HealthLinkBC File #41k Traveller’s Diarrhea and Cholera Vaccine.

-The current vaccine only protects against 1 type of bacteria that causes traveller’s diarrhea, so following good personal hygiene (cleaning) practices and being careful about what you eat and drink are the best ways to prevent traveller’s diarrhea.
+The current vaccine only protects against one type of bacteria that causes traveller’s diarrhea.
+Following good personal hygiene (cleaning) practices and being careful about what you eat and drink are the best ways to prevent traveller’s diarrhea.
 For tips on how to properly wash your hands, see HealthLinkBC File #85 Hand Washing for Parents and Children.

 How can I treat traveller’s diarrhea?